Dear Fellow Clerks and COG Secretaries:

 Ever increasing legislation adds layers of complexity to our roles as Clerks.
 Training events are structured to ensure we stay abreast of those changes and the way in which they affect our profession and our boards of commissioners.
 We are ever mindful of the need to render sound management practices.

-SOG January Clerks School
+SOG November Clerks Academies

-North Carolina Certified County Clerks (NCCCC)
+North Carolina Certified County Clerks (NCCCC) and North Carolina Master County Clerk (NCMCC)

 The Association and the SOG listened to county clerks across the state and responded to the need for a state certification program for county clerks.
 The program focuses on objectives that are more relevant to county government.
 The first inaugural class was recognized by the Dean of the SOG during the January Clerks School in January 2010.
-The certification may be used in conjunction with, or replace, the Certified Municipal Clerk (CMC) designation conferred by the International Institute of Municipal Clerks.
+The certification may be used in conjunction with, or replace, the Certified Municipal Clerk (CMC) and Master Municipal Clerk (MMC) designation conferred by the International Institute of Municipal Clerks.

 For clerks who need financial assistance in attending the Annual Conference, there are scholarships available.
 If your county has limited funds for educational training, or has imposed travel restrictions, please apply for a scholarship.